isaacmsl/isaacmsl/README.md

 <h1 align="center">Hello there, I'm Isaac :)</h1>

 Currently working with AI Agents (2024 - nowdays).
-Experiences in advanced tecnhiques in the context of chatbots: multi-agent architecture, checkpoints, human-in-the-loop and observability.
+Experiences in advanced techniques in the context of chatbots: multi-agent architecture, checkpoints, human-in-the-loop and observability.
 Bachelor in Information Technology at [IMD](linkIMD).

 <h3>Languages</h3>